dinhinfotech/Bioinformatics/README.md

 **How to run DiGI**

-Under the root directory of this repository, run the main.py with papameters.
+Under the root directory of this repository, run the main.py with papameters' values.
 Following is an example how to run our model using test data:

 > **_python main.py\
 --adj_folder data/test_data/adj_matrices\